Building Cloud-based applications with Microsoft Azure

 Learn how to use Azure Stream Analytics to extract information from high-velocity data streams originating from IoT devices and other data sources.
 Then use what you learned to build a real-time dashboard for Stream Analytics output.

 Session 2: Microsoft Cognitive Services

-Learn about the 24 APIs available in Microsoft Cognitive Services for building intelligent apps.
-Then use the Computer Vision API to automatically caption photos uploaded to a Web site and generate search metadata from the objects in the photos.
+Learn about the numerous APIs available in Microsoft Cognitive Services for building intelligent apps.
+Then use the Computer Vision Service to build an image-classification model backed by machine learning and write an app that uses it.

 Session 3: Azure Machine Learning

 Learn how to use Azure Machine Learning to build sophisticated machine-learning models that perform optical character recognition, fraud detection, image classification, and more, and how to deploy models to the cloud as REST services.
-Then build a model that uses a public dataset to perform optical character recognition, deploy it to the cloud, and write a character-recognition apps that uses the model.
+Then build a model and an app that uses it.

 Jeff is a co-founder of Wintellect, who makes his living writing software and helping others do the same.
 With expertise in HTML5, Windows, mobile application development and Microsoft Azure, he has written nine books and hundreds of magazine articles, trained thousands of developers at Microsoft, and spoken at some of the world’s largest software conferences.
 In his former life as a mechanical and aerospace engineer, Jeff worked at Oak Ridge National Lab and Lawrence Livermore National Lab, where, among other things, he developed software that combined thermal and structural finite-element methods to model optical systems for high-power laser beams.
 In his spare time, Jeff builds and flies large radio-control jets.